 Raza the Chained is such a powerful card that it's perfectly legitimate to hold onto this pricey card right from the start.
-Otherwise you'll always find use from cards like Northshire Cleric, Kazakus, Loot Hoarder, Novice Engineer and Curious Glimmerroot.
+Otherwise you'll always find use from cards like Northshire Cleric, Kazakus, Loot Hoarder, Curious Glimmerroot.
 Against aggro opponents Potion of Madness will often allow you to steal one minion and kill another for free!

 Highlander Priest card combos and synergies